JA

 Pins

-The board features 8 pins, numbered 0-7, which can function as either input or output.
+The board features 8 pins, numbered 0-7.
+Pins 0-3 can be used as output, and pins 4-7 can function as either input or output.
 Each pin is of the open-drain type when used as an output, meaning it is controlled by a transistor that connects the pin to the ground (0 V) when active.
 When the pin is inactive, it remains "floating", which means it is not connected to any specific voltage, but due to internal pull-up resistors, the voltage on the pin can hover around 3.3 V.

 It is possible to solder external pull-up resistors to the JP pins.
 This changes the behavior described above.
 For more details on that, see the pull-up resistors paragraph below.